 If I end up buying a new 1000, I’ll get one locally, unless someone from Kawasaki reads this and decides that my relentless positivity and thoughtful analysis is worthy of a position as real-talk brand ambassador and an accompanying free Versys.
 Since that’s unlikely, I’ve already started talking to SF Moto, really what I should have done in the first place.

-But here’s why this is important: prior to the recent IMS Long Beach, I joined the Give A Shift roundtable for a discussion of the issues facing our industry—more about this on page 11.
+But here’s why this is important: prior to the recent IMS Long Beach, I joined the Give A Shift roundtable for a discussion of the issues facing our industry—more about this here.
 One of the topics discussed was the “dealership problem,” that no matter what the OEMs and other organizations do to create more interest in motorcycling, a lot of people will have a dealership experience that turns them off, often badly.

 Adding fees that increase the advertised price of a motorcycle by thirty-two percent certainly qualifies as a shitty experience, as does adding those same fees to MSRP for a still-substantial twenty-one percent increase.
 No one can defend that kind of behavior as normal or honest with a straight face, and that’s just the beginning of the list of problems with the experience in many shops.